-UPDATE 27/09/2015: As of October 2015, Landlords in England will no longer be able to serve a section 21 at the beginning of a tenancy if the tenancy started on or after October 2015, they will now need to wait 4 months into the tenancy.
+UPDATE 27/09/2015: Landlords in England will no longer be able to serve a section 21 at the beginning of a tenancy if the tenancy started on or after October 2015, they will now need to wait 4 months into the tenancy.
 For more details, please go to the main Section 21 blog post.

 Unfortunately, I learned this particular lesson the hard way.
-It was one of those God awful scenarios where the only mildly positive takeaway was a “lesson well learned”; everything else about it was utter bullshit.
+It was one of those God awful scenarios where the only mildly positive takeaway was a “lesson well learned”, everything else about it was utter bullshit.
 If I hadn’t learned a lesson, I probably would have killed myself (or most likely my tenant).

 How I learned my lesson…

 A few years ago (yeah, sorry, bit late telling this story), I had a ghastly little tenant that signed a 6 month tenancy agreement.
-For the first 4 months everything was hunky Dory; she paid rent on time and I didn’t hear so much as a peep out of her cake-hole (just how I like it).
+For the first 4 months everything was cool; she paid rent on time and I didn’t hear so much as a peep out of her cake-hole (just how I like it).

-On the 6th month, the tenancy was due to expire, and ideally I would have wanted her stupid arse out of my crib by then.
-However, due to my
+On the 6th month, the tenancy was due to expire, and ideally I would like her stupid arse out by then.

 I’m pretty sure my tenant knew what she was doing; she knew how to take advantage of the broken system; she knew landlords are legally required to give tenants a minimum of 2 months notice to vacate; she knew the “termination date” in the tenancy agreement is NOT a valid notice of possession (surprisingly, most landlords/tenants aren’t aware of that).

 Hell, if I was her, I would have also stayed in the property.